9 Corporate Volunteering Tips & Ideas

-Communiteer is proud to present stories of organisations that have created successful volunteer programs, lifted employee engagement levels and scaled social impact as part of our Leaders in Corporate Volunteering series.
+Communiteer is proud to present corporate volunteering tips & ideas from organisations that have created successful volunteer programs, lifted employee engagement levels and scaled social impact as part of our Leaders in Corporate Volunteering series.
 In our second event, we had the privilege to feature Louise Dean, Global Sales Strategy & Enablement at Dell Technologies (Social Impact).

 1. Social impact is no longer just a good thing to do